austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 1. A request may be made for an audit for a specific cause.
 The request may come from a variety of sources including, but not limited to, Privacy Officer, Security Officer, Customer, Partner, or an Application owner or application user.
 2. A request for an audit for specific cause must include time frame, frequency, and nature of the request.
-3. A request for an audit must be reviewed and approved by `placeholder` 's Privacy Officer and/or Security Officer before proceeding.
+3. A request for an audit must be reviewed and approved by `<Company Placeholder>` 's Privacy Officer and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
-   * Should the audit disclose that a workforce member has accessed sensitive data inappropriately, the minimum necessary/least privileged information shall be shared with `placeholder` 's Security Officer to determine appropriate sanction/corrective disciplinary action.
+   * Should the audit disclose that a workforce member has accessed sensitive data inappropriately, the minimum necessary/least privileged information shall be shared with `<Company Placeholder>` 's Security Officer to determine appropriate sanction/corrective disciplinary action.
    * Only de-identified information shall be shared with Customer or Partner regarding the results of the investigative audit process.
-This information will be communicated to the appropriate personnel by `placeholder` 's Privacy Officer or designee.
-Prior to communicating with customers and partners regarding an audit, it is recommended that `placeholder`  consider seeking guidance from risk management and/or legal counsel.
+This information will be communicated to the appropriate personnel by `<Company Placeholder>` 's Privacy Officer or designee.
+Prior to communicating with customers and partners regarding an audit, it is recommended that `<Company Placeholder>`  consider seeking guidance from risk management and/or legal counsel.